 Love & Logic Parenting Workshops

 This is a series of workshops offered free of charge to all Seed parents interested in learning more about this excellent program.
 Taught by Seed staff, the workshops give parents a chance to learn about the Seed’s approach to guidance and discipline, and at the same time learn how to make parenting a more pleasant experience.
-APA funds were used to purchase the training materials.

 Seed Art Silent Auction